Frequently asked questions about the Kalamazoo RESA CTE Proposal

 More young people equipped with the skills needed to earn a good living, allowing them to raise families in the area

-If approved, are there plans to establish a career center?
+Are there plans to establish a career center?

 Why isn't KRESA CTE utilizing KVCC's campus & programs?
 Are they part of the redesign process?